Content-type: text/html Ethics, Analytics and the Duty of Care ~ Competency Model or Framework

 Knowledge of different data types and conversion methods, converts data from one format or file type to another (Ridsdale, et.al., 2015)

-, Canada.ca, 2021;, Chantel Ridsdale, et.al., Dalhousie University, 2015;, Databilities, Data to the People, 2020;, Helena Sternkopf, Roland M. Mueller, University of Hawai'i at Manoa, Proceedings of the 51st Hawaii International Conference on System Sciences, 2018;, Edith Gummer, Ellen B. Mandinach, Teachers College Record, 2015;, Australian Public Service Commission, Government of Australia, 2021;, Dave Wells, Eckerson Group, 2022;
+Antti Poikola, Canada.ca, 2021;, Chantel Ridsdale, et.al., Dalhousie University, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2015;, Databilities, et.al., Data to the People, Proceedings of the Doctoral Consortium of Sixteenth European Conference on Technology Enhanced Learning, 2020;, Helena Sternkopf, Roland M. Mueller, Department of National Defence, University of Hawai'i at Manoa, Proceedings of the 51st Hawaii International Conference on System Sciences, 2018;, Edith Gummer, Ellen B. Mandinach, Kateryna Maltseva Reiby, Teachers College Record, Safegraph, 2015;, Australian Public Service Commission, Christian Fieseler, Government of Australia, The Information Society, 2021;, Dave Wells, Christian Fieseler, Eckerson Group, The Information Society, 2022;

 Data Curation